ffrgb/meshviewer/README.md

 ## siteName (string)

 Change this to match your communities' name.
 It will be used in various places.

-## mapSigmaScale (float)

-This affects the initial scale of the map.
-Greater values will show a larger area.
-Values like 1.0 and 0.5 might be good choices.

 ## showContact (bool)